MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-multiple-report-layouts.md

 If one or more of the layouts do not exist, they will be generated when pressing **Ctrl+Shift+P**, and then choosing **AL: Package**.
 The layouts will appear in your project in the right pane of Visual Studio Code.

-Creating layouts in Excel, RDL, or Word layout is further described in the topics shown under [See also](devenv-multiple-report-layouts.md#see-also).
+Creating layouts in Excel, RDL, or Word is further described in the topics shown under [See also](devenv-multiple-report-layouts.md#see-also).

 ## See also